vjekoart/retrovizor/Readme.md

 ### Roadmap stuff (not part of the first version)

+* Website functionalities
+    * Add support for linkable headings, like in Confluence
+    * Add support for _Table of contents_
 * Environment
     * Migrate to TypeScript
     * Add `lint` action that lints the whole codebase